malkidilhara99/malkidilhara99/README.md

 I am a **Computer Science student** with a passion for continuous learning and problem-solving.
 I thrive on coding challenges and enjoy working with a variety of technologies.

 🔭 Currently learning React Js and ASP.Net .
-🌱 Always learning and exploring new tech stacks.
+🌱 Always on a journey of exploration—constantly learning new tech stacks and keeping up with the latest trends.
 👯 I’m looking to collaborate on exciting projects!
 🚀 Passionate about driving innovation through technology and eager to contribute to impactful projects that make a difference.